 This Himalayan motorbike tour to will take you some of the most stunning parts of the planet!
 On your trusty Royal Enfield you will ride along epic roads, scything through the incredible landscape of the Himalayas.
 The Spiti Valley sits beautifully surrounded by an enormous collection of mountain ranges that cover Kinnaur, Kullu, Lahaul and Tibet.
 After Spiti you venture through the equally beautiful Lahaul Valley before finishing up in Leh, the capital of the Ladakh region.

-Travelling over some of the highest roads on the planet, this Himalayan motorbike tour will take in everything from riding incredible valleys where the roads and rivers often share the same routes, to the bustling streets of Manali and camping in the ancient village of Nako.
+Travelling over some of the highest roads on the planet, this Himalayan motorbike tour will take in everything from riding incredible valleys where the roads and rivers often share the same routes, to the bustling streets of Leh and camping in the ancient village of Nako.